se-edu/learningresources/contents/shells/bash.md

 In Linux, you can _redirect_ the output of one application to the input of another, combining the two applications together as if there is a _pipe_ between them.
 In fact, Linux can _pipe_ data between programs, files, and input/output devices seamlessly.
 You can take advantage of these abilities in your shell commands/scripts to perform complex tasks with just a few commands.

-For example, suppose you wrote an executable calculate which takes a user input, do a calculation, and gives the output.
+For example, suppose you wrote an executable calculate that takes in a user input, does a calculation, and gives the output.
 To run it, you simply type:

 ```bash
 ./calculate
 ```

-But you are not satisfied with manual testing, instead, you want to test with larger data set file `DataBundle`.
-And verify the output with another executable `verify`, which takes in the result as input and verify its correctness and output **PASS** or **FAIL**.
+However, you do not want to manually test this program.
+Instead, you want to test with a larger data set known as `DataBundle`.
+You verify the output with another executable `verify`, which takes in the result as input, verifies its correctness and outputs **PASS** or **FAIL**.
 Here's how we can do it.

 ```bash
 ./calculate < DataBundle > result
 ./verify < result
 ```

 Notice in this case, `calculate` uses the data in `DataBundle` as input, and output the results to the file `result`.
 Then, `result` is taken as input to `verify`, and the final verification result is printed on screen.

-Furthermore, if the code we write is buggy, it throws exception and error messages are directed to error output, then our result file will be empty!
-To handle it properly, we can also redirect error output to a file `errors`, and verify it is empty (such that no error occurs during execution) before we execute `verify`.
+Furthermore, if the code we have written is buggy, it throws an exception and the error message will be redirected to the error output.
+As a result, our result file will be empty!
+In order to handle this properly, we can also redirect our error output to a file `errors`, and verify that it is empty (so that no errors have occurred during execution) before we execute `verify`.

 ```bash
 #!/bin/bash